 - Connection: A connection provides authenticated access to a data resource that has been configured using a connector.
 The Endpoints filter shows these configured connections.
-Existing connections can be edited by double-clicking on the connection in the palette.
-Existing connections can be renamed by clicking on the connection name in the palette.
+Existing connections can be edited by double-clicking the connection in the palette.
+Existing connections can be renamed by clicking the connection name in the palette.

-- Activity: An activity is an interaction with a connection that can be configured with user-provided input such as data structures that represent the "request" and "response" schemas for that action.
+- Activity: An activity is an interaction with a connection that can be configured with user-provided input such as data structures that represent the request and response schemas for that action.
 The Endpoints filter shows the configured connections, which can be clicked to reveal the types of activities that can be added to an operation.
-Those activities are then able to be dragged to operations on the design canvas, where they can be configured by double-clicking on the activity within the operation.
+Those activities are then able to be dragged to operations on the design canvas, where they can be configured by double-clicking the activity within the operation.
 Configured activities can act as sources (providing data within an operation) or targets (receiving data within an operation).

 - Endpoint: An endpoint refers to a specific connection and its activities, which are added to an operation and then configured as sources or targets within the operation.